Qingyi-Www/Final-Project/README.md

 ### Design
 Sketch of 1 or 3 body part wearables based on questionnaire results (with three types of sensors, assembled into one wearable or separately based on questionnaire results)

+## Autumn work plan
 ### Music data converted to tactile
 Based on the conclusions of the pre-paper readings, the music in the film was transformed into a haptic experience through different tactile modalities and frequencies.
+(Will also be partially completed during **Different sensor tests** phases)

 ### Assemble
 Assembling them after successful tests.